 To receive a B.S. degree in Health, Physical Education and Recreation, students must successfully complete ALL Teacher Education requirements including student teaching.
 All non teacher education track Physical Education students will be directed to a Sports Studies track of their choosing.

-Vegetarian Culinary Arts
+Vegetarian Culinary Arts Certificate Program

-Training in vegetarian culinary arts will prepare the student for an exciting career with opportunities for advancement and specialized certificates.
+A one-year certificate in culinary training will prepare the student for an exciting career with opportunities for advancement and specialized certificates.
 Students, along with culinary professionals by your side, will prepare hundreds of recipes while learning kitchen skills, time management skills, budgeting, and menu composition.
 Students will participate in a variety of professional cooking classes that focus on providing wholesome and health-promoting foods that are vegetarian, vegan, and even raw.
 Elective training in preparing clean meat is also available.
 Training is active and involves learning basic knife skills, use of other kitchen tools, equipment, and basic electronics.
 Students will learn about the various types of food service industries, quantity food purchasing and production, types of food presentation, and marketing.